-More recent studies by Brown and Martin (2015) and Bowler and Donovan (2016) randomly expose individuals to different campaign finance conditions and then ask whether specific aspects of the conditions are conducive to corrupt behavior.
-While this randomization is not realistic in the real world, it allows researchers to make stronger causal inferences about the relationship between public perceptions and campaign finance rules.
+Two recent studies use experimental designs to test whether specific aspects of campaign finance are conducive to corrupt behavior.
+These studies randomly expose respondents to different campaign finance conditions followed by questions about political corruption.
+Although this kind of randomized exposure is not realistic in the real world, it allows researchers to make stronger causal inferences about the relationship between public perceptions and campaign finance rules than in the studies cited above.
 Using vignettes, Brown and Martin (2015) find that respondents lose faith in democracy when outside organizations contribute large sums of money (e.g. \$1 million) to candidates, and when outside groups spend money in coordination with individual campaigns.
 Bowler and Donovan (2016) find that funding sources from corporations and unions are viewed as more corrupting than contributions from individuals, and that the perception of corruption increases as the size of the contribution or independent expenditure increases.
 By randomly manipulating the details of a campaign's financial support, these two recent studies show that individuals have a relatively sophisticated understanding of the campaign finance system as they are able to distinguish between the corrupting potential of different types of money in politics.
 These conclusions challenge the findings of earlier research that the public is unable to identify or distinguish relevant features of American campaign finance law.

 We build on this recent experimental work in two important ways.
-First, we analyze the way that individuals classify corruption.
-Second, we use a conjoint experiment to measure perceptions of corruption related to thirty-six different campaign finance conditions.
+First, we use a conjoint experiment to measure perceptions of corruption related to thirty-six different campaign finance conditions.
 Because these conditions are all measured in the same Euclidean space we are able to analyze the relative differences between perceptions of corruption related to each condition, and thus understand the relative impact of various proposed campaign finance reforms.
+Second, we do not impose a particular definition of corruption (e.g., losing faith in democracy), but instead directly analyze the way that individuals classify corruption.